colugomusic/dope/README.md

 Go to the root of your project and run
 `dope -r /path/to/your/dope/root`

-If you want to run the command from somewhere else then you can explictly specify the project path with either of:
+If you want to run the command from somewhere else then you can explicitly specify the project path with:
-- `dope -r /path/to/your/dope/root -a /path/to/project/root`
+`dope -r /path/to/your/dope/root --project-dir /path/to/project/root`
-- `dope -r /path/to/your/dope/root -a /path/to/project/root/dope`

 If your project is itself an installable dependency (such as a library) that you want to install, you can do: